 In a high-tech world, there's still something captivating about a genuine wooden barrel.
 Perhaps it is the rugged durability... or the unspoiled, rough-hewn character that connects us to simpler times.

 Fortunately for us, it's easy to get a hold of one of these wood barrels.
 The Solid Oak Wine Barrel (shown at left) is an authentic wine barrel from Napa Valley.
 Made from 1-inch thick solid oak, it is strapped with galvanized steel hoops, making it water-tight for catching the rain.

 This authentic Wine Rain Barrel has been repurposed as a rain barrel, yet has kept its good looks.

-Divert water from your downspout into this unique water tower barrel to capture rain water.
+Divert water from your downspout into this whiskey barrel look-alike to capture rain water.